JB-NSStudio/PowerUp/README.md

 # PowerUp
 Speed up charging by entering a super low power state while plugged in.
 <br/><br/>
-## What Does The Low Power State Do?
+## What does the low power state do?
 - Sleeps the system using built in IOKit methods, often incorrectly referred to as deep sleep or hibernation.
 - Turns on aeroplane plane mode.
 - Enables low power mode.